hoshikava/libhoshikv_jni/README.md

 **using this for paid roms is not allowed except you have permissions from me**

-i will notice every single thing if you dont giving credits because it harcoded my name on it
+i will notice every single thing if you dont giving credits because it has my name hardcoded on it

 Report to me on **[@kvportschat](https://t.me/kvelementarychat)** if you found bugs